-Family, friends and former colleagues of The Honourable Justice Norman M O'Bryan (LLB 1953) have committed to working with Melbourne Law School to raise funds for the purpose of establishing one or more scholarships for students enrolled in the Melbourne JD.
-Giving to this new scholarship will help support students who have demonstrated high academic merit and financial need.
+Family, friends and former colleagues of The Honourable Justice Norman M O'Bryan (LLB 1953) have committed to working with Melbourne Law School to raise funds for the purpose of establishing one or more scholarships to support JD students who have demonstrated high academic merit and financial need.

 You may split your gift between multiple areas by choosing the "Select one or more purposes to support Melbourne Law School" option on the giving form.